 The Thai Government’s Own Initiatives

-It’s uplifting to see a government take what may seem like drastic measures to protect their own environment and culture, and they have become an example to other Asian nations on how sustainable tourism can really be beneficial.
+It’s uplifting to see a government take what may seem like drastic measures to protect their own environment and local culture, and they have become an example to other Asian nations on how sustainable tourism can really be beneficial.

 Here are some examples of what they have done in recent years.